AT&T and T-Mobile unveil LG V30 pricing and release dates | Pocketnow

 Two of America’s four major wireless service providers have simultaneously come out with LG V30 availability specifics, while Verizon and Sprint remain all silent and mysterious for the time being.

 AT&T will get an important head start on T-Mobile, as the latter is merely set to kick off pre-orders on October 5, with online and offline inventory due out on the 13th.
-In contrast, Ma Bell’s physical stores promise to be ready to rumble as early as October 6, following a limited online debut on the 5th.
+In contrast, Ma Bell’s physical stores promise to stock the V30 as early as October 6, following a limited online debut on the 5th.

 In terms of retail pricing, the two operators circle the same $800 mark, though technically, T-Mo charges 10 bucks less.
 Namely, $80 down and $30 a month for two years on an Equipment Installment Plan, amounting to exactly eight Benjamins, compared to $27 a month for 30 months with Next agreements, which totals $810.